data-gymnasia/courses/content/intro-statistics/content.md

 \widehat{\theta} = \max(X_1, \ldots, X_n)
 ```

 of the maximum functional.
-Assuming that the distribution has a density function, show that $\widehat{\theta}$ is biased.
+Assuming that the distribution is described by a density function (in other words, it's a continuous rather than a discrete random variable), show that $\widehat{\theta}$ is biased.
 :::

 [Continue](btn:next)